tarof429/stuckathome/aws_certified_solutions_architect/README.md

 To use EC2 Instance profiles:

-- Go to IAM, select Roles then create a Role with the AmazonS3ReadOnlyAccess policy
+- In IAM, create a role for EC2 with the AmazonS3ReadOnlyAccess policy

-- Then go to EC2, select an instance, select Actions | Security and select Modify IAM Role, then choose the role we just created.
+- In EC2, select an instance, select Actions | Security and select Modify IAM Role, then choose the role we just created.

-Afterwards, you should be able run aws commands from within the instance.
+Afterwards, you should be able run AWS commands from within the instance.
 For example: *aws s3 ls*.

 Now that we've created a role, in the future we can specify this role at the time of EC2 instance creation.